nicochunger/SCOPES/README.md

     - SCOPES includes an `Overheads` class where you can define telescope-specific overheads, including slew rates for azimuth and altitude.
 You can also add custom overhead functions if your telescope has unique requirements.

 7. **What should I do if my target needs to be observed at a specific phase of one of its planet's orbit?**
     - You can use the `PhaseSpecific` efficiency merit, which allows scheduling based on the phase of a periodic event, such as a planet's orbit.
 Adjust the merit's parameters to match the desired observational phase.
-See Sect. [\ref{sec:phase-specific}](#) for more information.

 8. **Can I schedule observations that must be completed before a specific time?**
     - Yes, SCOPES offers an `EndTime` veto merit, which ensures that observations do not extend beyond a specified time limit.
 This is useful for ensuring that time-sensitive observations are completed within a required timeframe.